lintal/bbc-coding-exercise-js/README.md

 from notifications sent to an SNS topic.
 An SQS queue will be subscribed to these notifications.
 Your funciton will then be triggered from these SQS messages.

-The resultant media-RSS documents will then need to be stored in AWS S3.
+The resultant JSON documents will then need to be stored in AWS S3.

 The above gives the following architecture: